Hint: They can all help you avoid unnecessary debt!

 Research shows more Americans are ditching car and furniture showrooms to buy from the comfort of their own homes.

-Forty-six percent of consumers say they’re more likely to purchase big ticket items online this year than last, says a poll from research firm Walker Sands.
+Sixty-four percent of consumers are likely to make big-ticket purchases online, according to PYMNTS, a financial analysis site.
 This is a sign of changing times, but some old rules still apply.

 Before you click “Add to Cart” for a couch on Wayfair, answer these 10 questions first…